isabella-breuhl/isabella-breuhl/README.md

 ## 🍇 About Me

 I'm a full-time IT Specialist in the Financial Services industry.
 On the side, I create all-in-one digital portfolios for small businesses—custom websites, domain setup, web hosting, SEO, IMAP configuration, and Google search presence.
+I'm fascinated by how technology connects people—whether through intuitive front-end design, empowering small businesses to get online, or strengthening systems with security and reliability.
+With every project, I’m building a foundation I plan to grow into the broader field of cybersecurity.

 ## 🔮 Skills